-It was also extremely welcome to see all of the fund managers now engaging with companies on this matter.
+It was also extremely welcome to see the fund managers now engaging with companies on this matter.

-The trustee was pleased that LGIM now agree that companies should be required to publish equality monitoring data for its workforce on gender and race, and that abrdn now exports boards to report on how they promote diversity and inclusion throughout the business and believe that setting targets is important to addressing imbalances.
+The trustee was pleased that LGIM now agree that companies should be required to publish equality monitoring data for its workforce on gender and race.